 Opting out, access and correction of your personal information

-The GDPR provides you with the following rights with respect to your personal data: -
+The GDPR provides you with the following rights with respect to your personal information: -

-- The right to request a copy of the personal information which the PGS holds about you;
+- The right to request a copy of the personal information that the PGS holds about you;

-- The right to request that the PGS corrects any personal data if it is found to be inaccurate or out of date;
+- The right to request that the PGS corrects any personal information found to be inaccurate;

-- The right to request your personal data is erased where it is no longer necessary for the PGS to retain such data;
+- The right to request your personal information is erased (a "right to be forgotten" request);

 Requests and complaints about privacy

-Please notify us at the details below if you have any queries, requests or complaints relating to The Parish Giving Scheme’s handling of your personal information.
-Complaints will be dealt with in line with the complaint handling policy which acknowledges a complaint immediately upon receipt and after investigation a final response will be provided within 10 working days.
+Please notify us at the details below if you have any queries, requests or complaints relating to the PGS' handling of your personal information.
+Complaints will be dealt with in line with the complaint handling policy which acknowledges a complaint promptly upon receipt and after investigation a final response will be provided within 10 working days.

-The Parish Giving Scheme, Head of Operations, 76 Kingsholm Road, Gloucester GL1 3BD.
+The Parish Giving Scheme, 76 Kingsholm Road, Gloucester GL1 3BD.

-We may make changes to this policy from time to time without notice.
+We may make changes to this notice from time to time without notice.
 Any changes will be reflected on this page.
-Where and whenever necessary, we will seek your prior consent to the new processing.